We enjoy hosting folks who come and participate at the Mount of Oaks.

 Please bring your own tent/accommodation – if you are not able to do so, you can rent one from us – ask about this in the application form.

-Again, to be clear – we ask for a minimum of a 4 week stay, 6 hours a day of honest work 5 days per week.
+Again, to be clear – 6 hours a day of honest work 5 days per week.

 As far as health insurance goes, we ask that if you are from the EU that you bring your E111 card.
 If you are outside of the EU, we ask you have necessary travel insurance.

 Once dates are agreed, the next step is to transfer €40 to our association bank account to secure your volunteer place.
 This is a deposit and indicates to us that you are committed to coming.
 Why do we do this?
 We have had several disappointing situations where volunteers at the last minute did not show up – this left us without the help we had planned, and took the place of other possible helpers.

 We ask that you do not smoke in the common areas.

 We eat mostly a vegetarian, often vegan diet.
 Though on important rare occasions we eat our own chickens/roosters.
 Our diet is local, seasonal and mostly organic.
 If you have other dietary needs/requirements we ask you let us know about those in the application form.
 We require that you are willing to join with the kitchen team cooking and cleaning as needed on a rotation.
 We enjoy eating and cooking!!